SantiagoSR-1/Machine-Learning-Algorithmic-Trading-Project-2/README.md

 ## Contributors

-New development created by Brandon Chen [Brandon Chen](https://www.linkedin.com/in/brandon-chen-61334879/), [Debin Zou](https://www.linkedin.com/in/debinzou/), [Santiago Rosas](https://www.linkedin.com/in/ssrosas/), [Scientia Capital](https://www.linkedin.com/in/scientiacapital/) and Dr. FranQuantStein.
-Code from 'Initial commit.' commit originates from ML for AlgoTrading - 2nd Edition.
+New development created by [Brandon Chen](https://www.linkedin.com/in/brandon-chen-61334879/), [Debin Zou](https://www.linkedin.com/in/debinzou/), [Santiago Rosas](https://www.linkedin.com/in/ssrosas/), [Scientia Capital](https://www.linkedin.com/in/scientiacapital/) and Dr. FranQuantStein.
+Code from 'Initial commit' originates from ML for AlgoTrading - 2nd Edition.
 We do not claim original ownership nor scholarship.

 ## Books